anuu78/Assignment2/README.md

 ## 1. Features

  1.1 Login Screen
-- Authenticates users using their first name and student ID (e.g., `s12345678`).
+Users can log in by entering their first name and student ID (e.g., s12345678).

-- Uses location-based login endpoints (`/footscray/auth`, `/sydney/auth`, `/ort/auth`).
+The app verifies credentials through specific campus-based endpoints:

+/footscray/auth

+/sydney/auth

+/ort/auth

  1.2 Dashboard Screen
-- Displays a list of travel destinations from the API using the `keypass`.
+After logging in, the app retrieves a list of travel destinations using a unique keypass.

-- Uses a RecyclerView for clean and scrollable data display.
+A RecyclerView is used to neatly display this list in a scrollable format.

  1.3 Details Screen
-- Shows detailed information about a destination, including long descriptions.
+Tapping on a destination opens a page with in-depth information and a longer description.

-1.4 Logout
+ 1.4 Logout Function
-- Lets users return to the login screen from the details screen.
+Users have the option to log out from the details page, which brings them back to the login screen.